nonsodaniel/deel/questions.md

   current state and props with the new `state` and `props`.
   This shallow comparison is done to remove unecessary rerender and determine the rerendering of the component, thereby leading to an increase in performance of the Application.
-- `Component doesn'`t implements `shouldComponentUpdate()` lifecyle method and no shallow comparison is done, which causes re-render whenever there's a change in props.
+- `Component` doesn't implement `shouldComponentUpdate()` lifecyle method and no shallow comparison is done, which causes re-render whenever there's a change in props.

   Example: If an application, **NOT** using `React.PureComponent`, contains expensive computations